0xPolygon/polygon-docs/docs/cdk/erigon/deploy-cdk-erigon.md

 It can also run as a sequencer.
 To enable the sequencer, set the `CDK_ERIGON_SEQUENCER` environment variable to `1` and start the node.

+!!! warning "Work in progress"
+    - Sequencer is production ready from `v2.x.x` onwards.
+    - Please check the [roadmap](releases.md#roadmap) for more information.

 `cdk-erigon` supports migrating a node from being an RPC node to a sequencer and vice versa.
 To do this, stop the node, set the `CDK_ERIGON_SEQUENCER` environment variable to the desired value and restart the node.
 Please ensure that you do include the sequencer specific flags found below when running as a sequencer.
 You can include these flags when running as an RPC to keep a consistent configuration between the two run modes.

 ### Docker (DockerHub)